erickMartinsSilva/erickMartinsSilva/README.md

 My name is Erick Martins Silva and I am a Computer Science undergraduate at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ), as well as a Front-end Developer for the Computer Society chapter of the CEFET/RJ IEEE Student Branch.

-I'm passionate about building accessible and user-centered web solutions, interested in research and curious about programming solutions for Blockchain and Web3 environments.
+I'm passionate about building accessible and user-centered web solutions, interested in research and curious about programming for Blockchain and Web3 environments.

 <h2>📖 Currently studying...</h2>